-It’s June again which means another Apple WWDC event, where they announce changes to their software products.
+It’s June again which means another Apple WWDC event, where they announce changes to their software products with iOS 13.
 Over the last several years Apple has been increasing NFC functionality in the iPhone.
 We have blogged about this several times in the past, as Apple’s adoption of NFC has been instrumental to the awareness and growth of NFC and Connected Things.
 Apple started with support for NFC-based payments for Apple Pay, and each year the functionality expanded including recent support for reading NFC tags without an app.
 This year Apple is again expanding NFC capability with iOS 13.
 The details of this will come out throughout this week as the WWDC sessions unfold; the primary session is on Friday.
 We will update this post with the latest information, so check back later in the week.

 Previously NFC on the iPhone had several restrictions: